akhikhl/unpuzzle/README.md

   - **languagePacksOnly** - optional, boolean.
 When specified, signifies whether the given distribution package contains only language fragments.
 Default value is false.
     Typical use-case: languagePacksOnly=true for eclipse language packs.

+- **languagePackTemplate** - function(String), multiplicity 0..n.
+Adds the specified string to the list of language-pack templates.

+- **languagePack** - function(String), multiplicity 0..n.
+Iterates all language-pack templates, for each template does:
+  - substritute given language and other parameters
+  - create source with the resulting url

 - **uploadEclipse** - optional, hashmap.
 See more information at [uploadEclipse configuration](#uploadeclipse-configuration).